MadLittleMods/postcss-css-variables/README.md

 ### Differences from `postcss-custom-properties`

-The main features that we`post-css-variables` add/provide are:
+The main features that we`postcss-css-variables` add/provide are:

  - No limitation on what scope CSS variables can be declared or used (`:root` or wherever)
  	 - Proper value substitution based on explicit DOM/structure traversal